 You'll never guess what revered plant has contributed to this essential aroma.
 It's Hawaiian noni fruit, otherwise known as morinda citrifolia.
 I am so thrilled to have a viable goat cheese substitute for recipes like Main Dish Rosemary Roast Potatoes.

 - Clean, pure flavor with goat cheese nuance.
 No chalky tofu or interfering flavors from nutritional yeast, apple cider vinegar, or coconut oil.

 - Made without any thickening agents like agar powder or tapioca starch.

 - Cultured cheese flavor without the wait time.

 - Creamy, thick texture from naturally rich macadamia nuts.
-Can be spread, crumbled, or sliced.
+It can be spread, crumbled, or sliced.

-- Can be frozen and thawed without compromising taste or texture, unlike other cheeses.
+- Cheese can be frozen and thawed without compromising taste or texture, unlike other cheeses.

 The clean and simple list of ingredients is evident in the snowy color and pure, tangy taste of this whole food, plant-based indulgence.

 - Macadamia nuts- High in heart-healthy fats for richness.
 Light color and buttery taste.